19 Dec 2020

 I am unable to detect any speed difference between the new atomic implementation

-and the old Cell
+and the old Cell-based one.

 I would have liked to unconditionally enable atomic read limiting,

-is not available on all platforms.
+but unfortunately AtomicUsize is not available on all platforms.

 For example, rustc